halquist/audioHAZE/README.md

 3. Create a .env file based on the .env.example given

-4. Setup your username and database based on what you setup in your .env
+4. Set up your username and database based on the names you chose in your .env

 5. Migrate and Seed models